-- 2 The national benchmark for children's general health status represents the level of health that should be attainable for all children in every state.
-The benchmark used here 3.5 percent of children with health that was less than very good, seen in Colorado-is the lowest statistically-reliable rate observed in any state among children whose families were not only higher income but also practiced healthy behaviors (i.e., non-smokers and at least one person who exercised regularly). - Rate has a relative standard error greater than 30 percent and is considered statistically unreliable. - † Defined as any other or more than one racial or ethnic group, including any group with fewer than 3 percent of children in the state in 2003.
+2 The national benchmark for children's general health status represents the level of health that should be attainable for all children in every state.
+The benchmark used here-3.5 percent of children with health that was less than very good, seen in Colorado-is the lowest statistically-reliable rate observed in any state among children whose families were not only higher income but also practiced healthy behaviors (i.e., non-smokers and at least one person who exercised regularly).

+[†] Defined as any other or more than one racial or ethnic group, including any group with fewer than 3 percent of children in the state in 2003.